Volkameria inermis

-Volkameria inermis, the glory bower, is a species of flowering plant in the genus Volkameria of the family Lamiaceae, found in mangrove shores and coastal ofrests of Australia, Asia, Malesia and the Pacific islands.
+Volkameria inermis, commonly known as Indian privet, seaside Clerodendrum and scrambling Clerodendrum amongst other names, is a species of flowering plant in the mint and sage family Lamiaceae, found in mangrove shores and coastal forests of Australia, Asia, Malesia and the Pacific islands.
+It is a vine or shrub, and was first described in 1788.
+In Australia it is treated as Clerodendrum inermis.
 It is also naturalised in Tunisia, north of Africa.

 Botany

-The tree is a shrub 1–4 metres, but it can grow into a tree with a height up to 10 m.
+This is a shrub 1–4 metres, but it can grow into a tree with a height up to 10 m.
 It has woody, smooth stems.
 Its leaves are arranged alternately, each blade is elliptical with a length of 1.5–4 centimetres with a smooth surface and dark green on its underside.

 The flower is trumpet-shaped with white petals 1.5–4 cm long and long reddish or purple stamens.
 It grows in clusters each made of 3 to 7 of them joined at the base.
 Its fruit is round or egg-shaped with a length of 1 cm, it turns from green to black when ripe.
 When the fruit is dried up, it breaks into 4 lobes with thick corky walls.
 The tree flowers and bears fruit around the same time from July to December, the fruit ripen in March.